 Did you know Expedia owns both Travelocity and Orbitz?

-5 Reasons Why You Need to Know Momondo for Cheap Airfare
+5 Reasons Why You Need to Know

-2. Momondo searches over 600 airlines, online booking sites, travel agencies, search engines, and other online travel discount sites.
+2. Momondo searches over 1000 airlines, online booking sites, travel agencies, search engines, and other online travel discount sites.
 This is more than double and, in some cases, triple the number of sources used by typical booking sites.

 4. Unlike many online booking sites, Momondo includes small, budget airlines and lesser-known airlines as it works to find the lowest airfare.
 Ever heard of FlyScoot?
 No worries, Momondo has.
 Even better, Momondo shows Southwest flight results which many other travel websites do not.

 Enter your departure and arrival airports, along with the dates and number of passengers.
-Just under this information, you’ll find drop down menus to select your trip type, ticket class, whether you’d like to only search for nonstop flights only, and if you’d like Momondo to search nearby airports.
+Just under this information, you’ll find drop-down menus to select your trip type, ticket class, whether you’d like to only search for nonstop flights only, and if you’d like Momondo to search nearby airports.

 Momondo will display the results on a screen like this one.
 The bar graph at the top shows your selected dates in yellow and the prices for dates close to yours in blue.
 You can immediately see whether your departure and arrival dates are the cheapest options.
 If you click on a blue bar, your results will be refreshed with the new dates.